Welcome, Guest. Please login or register. Did you miss your activation email?

 i) The smaller objects are, the more can fit in cache

 ii) At the same time, the first bytes of an object are its hot zone, where the most used members should be placed.
 (I cannot rigorously explain why.
 You can find a relevant SO question.
-Alexandrescu also mentions this hot zone several times .)
+Alexandrescu also mentions this hot zone several times in this talk.)

 As to the topic at hand, whether it makes a meaningful difference for sf::Transformable can only be gleaned from measurements, though intuitively this may very well be the case when operating on a range of such.
 Since SFML is a library, such 'micro' optimizations are worth it.